Efficient Inquiry: Painless Research Methods for Busy CliniciansIncludes a Live Event on 12/11/2019 at 2:30 PM (EST)

 Process improvements: applying “Elf” teamwork to manage holiday donationsIncludes a Live Event on 11/04/2019 at 3:00 PM (EST)

 This presentation will discuss the creation of a process to accept holiday donations and process improvement efforts to optimize that process.
+This webinar is derived from a Focus article.

 Child Life and Qualitative Research: A Perfect PartnershipIncludes a Live Event on 09/18/2019 at 2:30 PM (EDT)